 This style of cabinet door was tricky when it came time to choose hardware, but I’m so glad we went with our gut and added these handles.
 (Find similar ones here.)
 They add so much to the whole look and make the doors much more functional too!

 Here is one more look at the before and after:

 Okay, are you ready to try painting YOUR cabinets?
 I can honestly say I’m not a painter and this paint made it SO easy.
 Start small with a bathroom if you’re intimidated.
 You can do it!
 I’m definitely using Satin Enamels to redo our kitchen this summer!

-Americana Decor Satin Enamels paint is currently available in ALL Hobby Lobby stores and select JoAnn Fabric stores.
-It will also be available at A.C.
-Moore starting June 24th and Michaels stores sometime in August.
+Americana Decor Satin Enamels paint is currently available in ALL Hobby Lobby stores, Michaels and select JoAnn Fabric stores.

 As a DecoArt Core Blogger, I have been given product and compensation in exchange for this post.
 All opinions are 100% mine.